mooofin/CTFs/CTFs-main/picoCTF/cryptography/Quantum Scrambler.md

 - The key insight was **realizing how the scramble function stored previous elements** and **reversing that process** step by step.
 - **Running `eval()` on the scrambled data** allowed us to work with it as a **Python object**.
 - We worked **backwards** through the scrambled list, recovering the original flag.

-This structured approach will **help you understand and recall the solution** when reviewing it later. 🚀